MicrosoftDocs/dynamics-365-intelligent-order-management/topics/fulfillment-returns-optimization.md

 #### Limit number of warehouses per order line constraint

 You can configure this constraint to specify the maximum number of warehouses that you want a single order line to be split among.
-In other words, if you do not want to source a single order line using multiple sources, you can specify one on the number of warehouses.
+In other words, if you don't want to source a single order line using multiple sources, you can specify one on the number of warehouses.

 #### Maximum number of order lines constraint

-Sometimes, fulfillment sources cannot process more than a certain number of order lines on a given day due to capacity or resource limitations.
+Sometimes, fulfillment sources can't process more than a certain number of order lines on a given day due to capacity or resource limitations.
 The **Maximum number of order lines constraint** can be used to limit the number of order lines routed to a single fulfillment source.
 You can configure this constraint to specify the maximum order lines per day, per fulfillment source, or source list.
 Once this number is reached for the fulfillment source or source list, order lines won't be considered for selection during that day.

 #### Maintain Safety stock

 Some businesses maintain safety stocks to manage customer demand efficiently, and to prevent running too low on inventory.
 Fulfillment and Returns Optimization allows you to maintain safety stock at two levels at each of your fulfillment sources.

 Fulfillment and returns optimization excludes the fulfillment source if inventory for the product is below the safety stock level.
-To configure the safety stock constraint, you will need to do the following:
+To configure the safety stock constraint, you'll need to do the following:

 - **Safety stock constraint**: Create a new **Constraint** and set the **Constraint type** to **Safety stock Constraint**.
 - **Safety stock at fulfillment source**: You must also maintain the **Safety stock** on the fulfillment source.